roackb2/j2s/README.md

 # j2s

-JSON to SQL, build RESTful API server that accepts JSON describing SQL query statements, and do CRUD accordingly, with configurable access control.
+JSON to SQL, build RESTful API server that accepts JSON describing SQL query statements, and do CRUD accordingly, with configurable access control & pluggable authentication middleware.

 * Tired of creating API every time that front-end requires new feature?
 * Your front-end development always are lagged due to backend API not yet ready?